 if anticipated final costs vary from the costs initially forecast, details of and the reasons for the variation.

+(QCA to confirm indication of Reference Tariff following Expansion) If requested by DBCT Management, an Access Seeker or an Access Holder, the QCA will provide:

+where a Price Ruling has been made in respect of a relevant Terminal Capacity Expansion, the content of the QCA's ruling and details of any material changes which may cause a change in that ruling;

+where a Pricing Ruling has not been made, but a Price Ruling Application has, in respect of a relevant Terminal Capacity Expansion, a copy of the Price Ruling Application and information on the QCA's process for determining a Price Ruling for that Terminal Capcity Expansion;

+where a Price Ruling Application has not been made in respect of a relevant Terminal Capacity Expansion, an indication (supported by reasons) of the Pricing Method applicable to the Terminal Capacity Expansion;

+an indication of the Reference Tariff that might apply to the Expansion Component after the Terminal Capacity Expansion has been completed, based on the indicated Pricing Method; and

-(QCA to confirm indication of Reference Tariff following Expansion) If requested by DBCT Management, an Access Seeker or an Access Holder, the QCA will provide an indication of the Reference Tariff that might apply after the Terminal Capacity Expansion has been completed.
-Any indicative Reference Tariff provided will be based on the estimates supplied by DBCT Management when submitting the Terminal Capacity Expansion application which may not have been reviewed or may not eventually be accepted by the QCA, but will, if relevant, be consistent with the QCA’s acceptance (to the extent it has occurred at the relevant time) of Differential Pricing in accordance with Section 12.5(h).
+an indication of the Reference Tariff that might apply to the Expansion Component after the Terminal Capacity Expansion has been completed, based on the alternative Pricing Method.

+Any indicative Reference Tariff provided will be based on the estimates supplied by DBCT Management when submitting the Terminal Capacity Expansion application which may not have been reviewed or may not eventually be accepted by the QCA.

-(DBCT Management to provide information to QCA) DBCT Management will provide all information required by the QCA or any advisor to the QCA to enable the QCA to assess the prudency of any proposed or actual capital expenditure.
+(DBCT Management to provide information to QCA) DBCT Management will provide all information required by the QCA or any advisor to the QCA to enable the QCA to assess the prudency of any proposed or actual Capital Expenditure.
 Any information provided by DBCT Management and nominated as confidential will be handled by the QCA in accordance with the confidentiality provisions of the QCA Act.

 (QCA's acceptance of prudency of contract costs)

-The QCA will accept that capital expenditure in respect of a proposed Terminal Capacity Expansion is prudent and will include it into the relevant Regulated Asset Base following Completion of the Terminal Capacity Expansion if DBCT Management can demonstrate and the QCA is satisfied that:
+Subject to paragraph (3), the QCA will accept that Capital Expenditure in respect of a proposed Terminal Capacity Expansion is prudent and will include it into the Regulated Asset Base (of the Existing Terminal if Socialised, or Differentiated Expansion if Differentiated) following Completion of the Terminal Capacity Expansion if DBCT Management can demonstrate and the QCA is satisfied that:

 the scope of the works complies with Section 12.5(f) and the requirements of that Section have been met; and